tilhari95/gdg-materialize/README.md

 # gdg-materialize
-this is the ongoing module of GDG JSS Noida for feedback system
+this is the ongoing module of GDG JSS Noida for feedback system on hibernate orm framework and materializecss